YinkoShield

 Agent-app vs customer-app separation

 Agent banking apps and customer wallet apps run different code with different signing keys.
-The Evidence Token's event_name and binding.status declare which app, which trust basis, which device — fraud teams stop conflating the two.
+The Evidence Token's event_name and binding.status declare which app, which trust basis, which device — so fraud teams can separate the two cleanly inside their existing scoring pipeline.

 5. ·05